 Sex Crimes

-Legal Representation for Serious Charges
+Legal Representation for Serious Sex Offenses

 Have you or a loved one been accused of a sex crime?
 Do not wait to seek legal representation.
 The Law Office of Carlos A. Medina, PLLC, can help.
 Our Tucson criminal defense lawyer will evaluate your case, develop the most effective defense strategy, and fight to protect your rights throughout the legal process.